Higher harmonics - What is it? - Insight into higher harmonics

 Solving problems due to harmonics

-In many cases, the consequences of harmonic problems can be properly controlled by continuously monitoring the harmonics and minor adjustments to the design of the installation.
+In many cases, the consequences of harmonic problems can be properly controlled by continuously monitoring the harmonics and introducing minor adjustments to the design of the installation.
 Sometimes the costs of adjusting the installation are so high that (active) filters must be applied.
 Read more about active dynamic filters.

 Installation design